andreirabon/portfolio/README.md

 The primary purpose of this portfolio is to:

-- Demonstrate proficiency in modern web development technologies.
 - Provide a centralized location for showcasing personal projects.
-- Serve as a professional introduction for potential employers and collaborators.
+- Serve as a professional introduction for potential employers.